Grant Writing Certification Program

 Mondays & Wednesdays, 1:00PM - 2:30PM EST

-Volunteer Florida is proud to host a six-week, 11-course Grant Writing Certification Program for Florida’s nonprofit organizations this spring.
+Volunteer Florida is proud to host a virtual six-week, 11-course Grant Writing Certification Program for Florida’s nonprofit organizations this fall.
 Our goal is to help Florida’s nonprofit organizations better prepare for the grant application process and increase their likelihood of selection for grant funding.

 Each week, attendees will participate in a one-hour instructional learning session and a one-hour workshop.
 Instructional sessions will set the foundations of grant writing and the workshops are opportunities for nonprofit organizations to engage peers and get real-time feedback on projects.